Thanatophoric dysplasia: Classification

 Infants with type 1 thanatophoric dysplasia also have curved thigh bones, flattened bones of the spine (platyspondyly) and shortened thoracic ribs.
 Note: Prenatal ultra-sound images of the ribs sometimes appear asymmetrical when in fact they are not.
-In certain cases, this has caused a misdiagnosis of Osteogenisis Imperfecta (OI) type II.
+In certain cases, this has caused a misdiagnosis of osteogenesis imperfecta (OI) type II.

-An unusual head shape called kleeblattschädel ("cloverleaf skull") can be seen with type 2 thanatophoric dysplasia.
+An unusual head shape called kleeblattschaedel ("cloverleaf skull") can be seen with type 2 thanatophoric dysplasia.

 Prognosis

 The term thanatophoric is Greek for "death bearing".
 Children with this condition are usually stillborn or die shortly after birth from respiratory failure.
 A small number have survived into childhood, and a very few beyond.
 Survivors have difficulty breathing on their own and require respiratory support such as high flow oxygen through a canula or ventilator support via tracheostomy.
 There may also be evidence of spinal stenosis and seizures.

 The oldest known living TD survivor as of 2013 was a 29-year-old woman.
 One man lived to be 26 years old.
 Another man lived to age 20.
-It was reported in 1998 that a 21 year old man with the condition lives in the United States, while two children with TD aged 10 and 12, a boy and a girl, were known in Germany.
-There was also a 6-year-old boy living with TD and two 1-year old boys.
-As of 2022 Christopher Álvarez, 25, is a Colombian living with TD in New York City.
+It was reported in 1998 that a 21 year old man with the condition lived in the United States, while two children with TD (aged 10 and 12, a boy and a girl) were known in Germany.
+There was also a 6-year-old boy living with TD and two 1-year-old boys.
+As of 2024, Christopher Álvarez, 27, is a Colombian living with TD in New York City.

-Incidence

-This condition affects about 1 in 60,000 births.